Dur4nt3/web_intermediate/README.md

-# Intermediate HTML and CSS Projects:
+# Intermediate HTML and CSS Projects

-### Intermediate HTML and CSS | The Odin Project | All Project
+## Intermediate HTML and CSS Projects - Overview

 This repository will include links to all projects of the "Intermediate HTML and CSS" course within "The Odin Project".